nju-websoft/SPARQA/README.md

 ## Configuration
 * Root of dataset: default D:/dataset.
 Note that you can edit it in common/globals_args.py.

+** Note that the following files are in baidu wangpan.
+The extraction code of all files is kbqa.
+Default unzip and save in the root**

 ## Common Resources
 * Eight Resources: GloVe (glove.6B.300d), Stanford CoreNLP server, SUTime Java library, BERT pre-trained Models, and four preprocessing files(stopwords.txt, ordinal_fengli.tsv, unimportantphrase, and unimportantwords). [pan](https://pan.baidu.com/s/1Wd3ghjpn3oB20uTodDFGHA).
 The extraction code is kbqa. unzip and save in the root.